Effective Advising in Complex Contexts: Enabling sustainable peace

 ABOUT THE COURSE

-Violent conflict is the primary obstacle to the achievement of the Sustainable Development Goals.
-The international and national community – from the humanitarian, development, stabilization, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.
+Violent conflict is one of the primary obstacles to the achievement of the Sustainable Development Goals.
+The international and national community – from the humanitarian, development, stabilisation, peacebuilding and human rights sectors – need to enhance their effectiveness in supporting locally led efforts fostering sustainable peace.

 Interpeace’s Effective Advising Course equips experts and advisors with new ways of approaching the complexity of their work in and on conflict affected contexts.
-Focused on three interlinked spheres of action: interpersonal, contextual, and organizational, the course reinforces participants’ ability to identify and seize opportunities for change.
+Focused on three interlinked spheres of action: intra- and interpersonal, contextual, and organisational, the course reinforces participants’ ability to identify and seize opportunities for change.

-A team of three experienced facilitators guide ~25 participants from around the world to take a step back from their day-to-day work environments and reflect on their individual roles and effectiveness as advisors.
+A team of three experienced facilitators guide ~25 participants from around the world to take a step back from their day-to-day work environments and reflect on their individual roles, personal approaches, behaviours and effectiveness as advisors.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.

-Five core training modules structure the course: 1) Advisory roles; 2) Peacebuilding contexts and principles; 3) Personal agency & interpersonal skills; 4) Advising in complex systems and 5) Change processes and managing resistance.
+Five core training modules structure the course: 1) Advisory roles; 2) Advising in peacebuilding contexts; 3) Personal agency & interpersonal skills; 4) Advising in complex systems and 5) Change processes and managing resistance.